Pension offsetting in divorce

 When is pension offsetting appropriate?

-• There is a desire to retain the family home
+• There is a strong desire to retain the family home

 • A clean break is preferred

-But because pensions are difficult to value accurately, without proper modelling it can be very hard to know whether an offset is fair.
+But because pensions are difficult to value accurately, without proper modelling, it can be very hard to know whether a proposed offset is fair.

 And that’s not surprising.
 People commonly offset pensions against property.